TritonSE/onboarding/writeup/part-0/0-2-Fork.md

    _In command examples, you should replace the text within `<angle brackets>` (including the brackets) with your own data._
    </details>

-7. Clone your forked repo.
+7. Clone your forked repo (paste the SSH URL that you copied earlier).
    ```shell
    git clone <repository URL>
    ```